Paving the Way for “Project Lead the Way”

 While Silicon Valley is often associated with the tech industry, South Florida has recently made national headlines for its burgeoning tech scene, which is drawing tech professionals from around the country to this region for work.
 This tech and biotech boom has made the demand for skilled workers high.
-However, South Florida still has room for growth in terms of keeping up with this vigorous talent demand, according to the Sun Sentinel (Lyons, 2021).
+However, South Florida still has room for growth in terms of keeping up with this vigorous talent demand, according to the Sun Sentinel (

-Recruiting qualified employees from other regions of the U.S. may seem like the initial solution, but what if we thought bigger by looking to our younger generation to also meet this need?
+Recruiting qualified employees from other regions of the U.S. may seem like the initial solution,

+but what if we thought bigger by looking to our younger generation to also meet this need?
 Schools like Calvary Christian Academy (CCA) in Fort Lauderdale have recognized the importance of introducing STEM (Science, Technology, Engineering, Math) education to students at an early age and setting them up for a successful future.

-In 2013, CCA began a partnership with the nonprofit organization Project Lead the Way (PLTW) to implement a STEM curriculum across its Pre-K, Elementary, Middle School, and High School divisions.
+Project Lead the Way (PLTW) to implement a STEM curriculum across its Pre-K, Elementary, Middle School, and High School divisions.
 This curriculum coupled with the biblical integration from CCA’s teachers prepares students to be 21st century, Christ-centered leaders in the thriving STEM field.

 “A student who lacks a strong background in the STEM field will likely have difficulty achieving high levels of excellence in it in college and beyond,”